Wakup/Wakup-Android-SDK/README.md

 * [Calligraphy](https://github.com/chrisjenx/Calligraphy): Allows setting custom typeface to Text Views
 * [Universal-Image-Loader](https://github.com/nostra13/Android-Universal-Image-Loader): Library to load and cache images by URL
 * [Autofit TextView](https://github.com/grantland/android-autofittextview): Auto shrink large texts to adapt to available space
+* [Carousel View](https://github.com/sayyam/carouselview): Horizontal view pager with page indicator
+* [Flow layout](https://github.com/ApmeM/android-flowlayout): Linear layout, that wrap its content to the next line if there is no space in the current line.